 The Friedland Choir prepares and leads music for each service.
 The choir provides a musical offering during Sunday morning worship and the group has additional preparation for special services throughout the year.

 Each Christmas season, the choir presents a seasonal cantata in an effort to share the joy and love of Christ through the gift of song.
 Primarily, the choir sings music written for the traditional four parts (soprano, alto, tenor, and bass), but occasionally relax with less challenging music and sometimes are motivated to learn something of greater involvement.
 Members are teen-aged and up.
 Any interested individuals may contact the church office or Nancy Sawtelle (director) at 336.414.5230.
-Rehearsals are Wednesday evenings at 7 p.m.
+Rehearsals are Sunday mornings at 9:45 am.

 The Friedland Moravian Band has been a part of the ministry since 1925 and provides music for worship services, funerals, special occasions, as well as playing for the Easter sunrise and Easter morning services.
 The band is open to all musicians at all musical levels who wish to be a part of this active group.
 The band is directed by Robbie Alphin, and he may be contacted at 336.602.9982.
 Rehearsals are Thursday evenings at 7 p.m.

 Friedland is blessed to have two handbell choirs, one for youth and one for adults.
 In recent years, each handbell choir has had participation in national and international music festivals, and they have presented an annual concert for the congregation and community.
 If an individual has an interest in joining this dedicated group of musicians, he/she should contact the church office.
-Rehearsal for the youth handbell choir is on Sunday afternoons at 4 pm; adult rehearsal is on Sunday evening at 7:30 pm.
+Rehearsal for the adult handbell choir is on Sunday afternoons at 3 pm; youth rehearsal is on Sunday afternoon at 4:30 pm.